Lramseyer/vaporview/API_DOCS.md

 - Signal Value Links
 - Drag and drop into viewer (proposed API)

+## Internal Identifiers

+**Netlist ID** - This is a unique number assigned to every item in the netlist hierarchy.
+This number is guaranteed to be consistent for a given file, but there is no standard way of calculating this, and it is not guaranteed to be consistent between files - especially if the hierarchies have differences between them.
+While netlist IDs can be used to reference variables, only do so for known variables.

+**Row ID** - This is a unique number assigned to every netlist variable, custom variable, group item, and signal separator.
+These are assigned in order of what is added to the viewer.
+Different instances of the same variable will have different row IDs even if they have the same netlist ID.
+Row IDs can change.

+**Document ID** - This is a unique string corresponding to the document tab.
+It is randomly generated when a user opens a vaporview tab, and will not be consistent when a file is closed and reopened.

+**Only use internal identifiers when handling event emitters and right click context menus!** Netlist IDs can change when a user reloads a file, Row IDs can change when a user does an undo/redo, and Document IDs can change if a user closes and reopens a file.

 # Context Menus

 Custom context [right click] menu commands can be added to vaporview components such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.